 While there is a “proper” way to brew coffee with an Aeropress (per the manufacturer’s instructions), scores of users have developed and perfected their own unique methods and recipes to brew the best possible cup of coffee.
 Just as it is in the world of the barista, it seems there is no inherently wrong way to make great coffee with the Aeropress.

 You may have asked yourself (or may be asking yourself), “How do the pros do it?
 How can I become a pro?
 How are my peers doing it?
 Why am I standing in the middle of my kitchen and talking to myself?”

 Wonder no more!
 I have asked myself the very same questions.
 If you’ve been scouring the Net for methods and techniques and best practices, look no further – the Table’s got you covered!

-To celebrate this weekend’s NERAC festivities, and to celebrate the Aerobie Aeropress, here’s a brief collection of various methods and techniques that I’ve pulled together from across the Interwebs, and that Aeropress enthusiasts – just like you! – submitted to me.
+Here’s a brief collection of various methods and techniques that I’ve pulled together from across the Interwebs, and that Aeropress enthusiasts—just like you!—submitted to me.
 This is a very unique collection of former Aeropress champions, championship hopefuls, and everyday Aeropress users that you won’t find anywhere else!

 These are the original directions, as provided by the Aeropress’s manufacturer, Aerobie.

 1. Remove the plunger and the cap from the chamber

 2. Put a micro-filter inside the cap and twist the cap onto the chamber